 What are the payment terms for the Program Review & Refresh?

-- Payments are usually made in three, equal installments — one before the work gets started, one after the initial recommendations are provided and one at the conclusion of the training/after the materials are shared.
+- Payments are usually made in two equal installments — one before the work gets started and one after the initial recommendations are provided.

 What if I’m not happy with the results?

 - Our goal is to provide you the tools, information and peace of mind to understand what it takes to run a successful fiscal sponsorship program — and actually do it.
 Our success is based on your success.
 If we start a project and determine that we can’t provide you with actionable recommendations, we will refund your money.
 If we get to the end of the project and you’re not satisfied with the results, we will make best efforts, to provide you with the information and resources that meet your needs.

 You haven’t answered my question yet – how can I reach you?